dawn-flash/learngit/readme.txt

-git is a distributed version control system dit is a software distributed under the GPL
+git is a distributed version control system
+Git is a software distributed under the GPL
+Git has mutable index called stage